FastMap: Revisiting Structure from Motion through First-Order Optimization: Method

-Although random initialization works surprisingly well for the objective in \cref{eq:global-translation-objective}, it occasionally produces a small number of outliers.
-To deal with the problem, we propose to do multiple independent runs from different random initializations, and merge the solutions as the initialization for the final optimization loop.
-Since the global rotations are the same, different solutions can be aligned by moving the centroid to the origin and rescaling uniformly to have unit average norm.
-Then for each image the solution with the lowest average loss is chosen to be in the merged result.
+Although random initialization works surprisingly well for the objective in Eqn.~\ref{eq:global-translation-objective}, it occasionally produces a small number of outliers.
+To deal with this, we perform multiple independent runs from different random initializations and merge the solutions as the initialization for the final optimization loop.
+Please see \cref{app:translation-initializations} for details.